-Yes, both the AirPods Pro and Galaxy Buds Pro earbuds offer active noise cancellation.
-Yes, they both have some form of spatial audio support that can make TV shows and movies more immersive.
-And sure, they both have five hours of battery life before they need to be recharged.
+Yes, both the AirPods Pro and Galaxy Buds Pro earbuds do offer active noise cancellation.
+And they both have some form of spatial audio support that can make TV shows and movies sound even more immersive.
+They also both have five hours of battery life before they need to be recharged.

-However, the Samsung Galaxy Buds Pro go far beyond these standout features for folks who own a Samsung phone and tablet – for them, these earbuds are the missing puzzle piece that really does tie everything in Samsung’s world together.
+But the Samsung Galaxy Buds Pro offer more and go beyond these key features for people who own a Samsung phone and tablet.
+For them, these earbuds are the missing puzzle piece that ties everything in Samsung’s ecosystem together.

-The Galaxy Buds Pro also use Samsung’s proprietary Scalable Audio, which supports UHQ audio streaming over Bluetooth at up to 24-bit / 96kHz, SmartThings Finder and multi-mic recording that allows you to use the Buds as a lapel mic stand-in when you shoot videos on your Samsung phone.
+The Galaxy Buds Pro also use Samsung’s proprietary Scalable Audio.
+This supports UHQ audio streaming over Bluetooth at up to 24-bit / 96kHz, SmartThings Finder and multi-mic recording, which allows you to use the Buds as a lapel mic stand-in when you shoot videos on your Samsung phone.

-The upside is that, if you’re looking for full-featured wireless earbuds that sound good, fit well and are going to work well with your Samsung smartphone – and don’t mind spending a bit more money on them than, say, for the Samsung Galaxy Buds Live – the Buds Pro are a significantly better option, and are worth recommending to your friends and family who absolutely love their Samsung smartphones.
+Ultimately, if you’re looking for full-featured wireless earbuds that sound good, fit well and are going to work well with your Samsung smartphone – and don’t mind spending a bit more money on them than, say, for the Samsung Galaxy Buds Live – the Buds Pro are a great option.
+If that’s not you, they’re still worth recommending to your friends and family who absolutely love their Samsung smartphones.

 Price and availability